scitokens/scitokens.github.io/technical_docs/Claims.md

 {
    "scope": "write:/store/user/bbockelm",
    "iss":   "https://cms.cern/oauth",
-   "site":  "T2_US_Nebraska"
 }
 ```

-The implementation of `site` is purposely ambiguous; hence, the `aud` claim must be used to restrict a token to a specific endpoint:
+The `aud` claim must be used to restrict a token to a specific endpoint:

 ```
 {